aridjayarecipes/cutesrecipes.web.app/content/post/2397-simple-way-to-prepare-perfect-black-bean-brownies.md

 - "Use a blender or food processor to combine black beans, eggs, chocolate, brown sugar, almond milk, balsamic vinegar, coconut oil, baking powder, baking soda, and coffee into a puree."
 - "(Optional) Fold in chopped nuts, coconut flakes, chocolate chips, or etc."
 - "Cook for 25-30 minutes or until a toothpick comes out clean."
 - "(Optional) Sprinkle or sift powdered sugar on top.
-I didn't have a sifter so I just sprinkled it on top."
+I didn&#39;t have a sifter so I just sprinkled it on top."
 categories:
 - Recipe
 tags: